An interview with David Bowie for the April 1990 issue of Q Magazine

 But there you go, it’s what’s there.

-Do you regret that the re-issue programme right back to the Love You Till Tuesday era (ie late ’60s Decca tracks, including The Laughing Gnome)?
+Do you regret that the re-issue programme doesn’t extend right back to the Love You Till Tuesday era (ie late ’60s Decca tracks, including The Laughing Gnome)?

-Oh, thank God it doesn’t!
+Oh Lord no, thank God it doesn’t!
 I’m glad they couldn’t get their hands on it!
-You kidding me?
-Aarrghh, that Anthony Newley stuff, how cringey.
+Are you kidding me?
+Aarrghh, God, that Anthony Newley stuff, how cringey.
 No, I haven’t much to say about that in its favour.
-Lyrically I guess it was striving to be something, the short story teller.
+Lyrically I guess it was really striving to be something, the short story teller.
 Musically it’s quite bizarre.
 I don’t know where I was at.
 It seemed to have its roots all over the place, in rock and vaudeville and music hall and I don’t know what.
 I didn’t know if I was Max Miller or Elvis Presley.
+The Cheeky Chappy with a… with a… hip.
+[Laughs] I don’t know.
+It’s quite funny.

 You’ve chosen Fame as a single to launch the campaign.
 What made you return to that song?